Eyepiece: Huygens

 Huygens eyepieces consist of two plano-convex lenses with the plane sides towards the eye separated by an air gap.
-The lenses are called the eye lens and the field lens.
+The lens closest to an observer's eye is called the eye lens and the other lens is called field lens.
 The focal plane is located between the two lenses.
 It was invented by Christiaan Huygens in the late 1660s and was the first compound (multi-lens) eyepiece.
 Huygens discovered that two air spaced lenses can be used to make an eyepiece with zero transverse chromatic aberration.
 If the lenses are made of glass of the same Abbe number, to be used with a relaxed eye and a telescope with an infinitely distant objective then the separation is given by: